ender-js/Ender/README.md

 *note: a module must have a bridge file to be asynchronously loaded*

-If you are unfamiliar with the script.js api, you can read up more on it [here](https://github.com/ded/script.js).
+If you weren't already, it may be a good idea to get familiar with the [script.js API](https://github.com/ded/script.js).

 *note: There is no need to include script.js when using the async build method -- it will be included by default*

-<h3>Info (-i, info, list)</h3>
+<h3>Info (<code>-i, info, list</code>)</h3>

+<code>info</code> will give you the current status of your built Ender library.
+This information includes

+  - the build type
+  - gzipped file size
-Info will give you the current status of your Ender built library.
-Status information includes the build type, gzipped file size, and a list of all the current packages (with version numbers and descriptions).
-To run info, just:
+  - a list of all the current packages (with version numbers and descriptions).

+To run info, change directories into your ender installation and type:

     $ ender info

-<h3>Add (+, add, set)</h3>
+<h3>Add (<code>+, add, set</code>)</h3>

 It's not always possible to know which packages you may or may not want when beginning a new project and ender wants to encourage you to be as agile as possible!
 Build your initial library light and push in more packages whenever you run into the need.
 To do this, use Ender's <code>add</code> method.
-Simply run:
+Run:

     $ ender add backbone

 The above will append backbone to your existing ender.js and ender.min.js builds.
-You may also use add to update a package to a particular version:
+You may also use <code>add</code> to update (or rollback) a package to a particular version:

     $ ender set bean@0.0.3

-<h3>Remove (-d, remove)</h3>
+<h3>Remove (<code>-d, remove</code>)</h3>

-Removing packages is sometimes even more important that pushing them on!
+Removing packages is sometimes even more important than pushing them on!
 To remove a package from your current build, simply run:

     $ ender remove backbone

-<h3>Refresh (., refresh)</h3>
+<h3>Refresh (<code>., refresh</code>)</h3>

 The <code>refresh</code> method will refresh your library with the latest stable builds from your activated packages.
 Just run:

     $ ender refresh

 <h3>Help (help)</h3>

-<code>Help</code>, as you might expect, gives you a simple run through of the available methods.
+<code>help</code>, as you might expect, gives you a simple run through of the available methods.

     $ ender help

 VERSIONS
 --------